skade/yakshav.es/_sources/non-thoughts-on-the-osi.md

 The first: Ruby on Rails has indeed answered the question by stepping off and just not taking money, finding other ways of getting their infrastructure cost paid.
 This still means that Rails production costs money and someone foots the bill, but it's essentially a big barter deal.
 This leads to a number of weird issues, like the actual cost of a project not being calculatable and funds not being shiftable.
 Cost-savings don't work to your benefit, but the donors.

 The second is blunt: just not play the game anymore.
-I remember a quote from [@alicetragedy](https://twitter.com/alicetragedy/) at a conference where I inquired how a project was doing: "It's successful, so I may have to shut it down".
+I remember a quote from [alicetragedy](https://twitter.com/alicetragedy/) at a conference where I inquired how a project was doing: "It's successful, so I may have to shut it down".
 Retract your labour.

-The third is also rather upfront: build a funding structure, which means _additional labour overhead_, especially around distributing funds and paying people distributing the funds.
+The third is also rather upfront: build a funding structure, which means _additional labour overhead_, especially around distributing funds and paying the people distributing the funds.
 Also, tons of conversations with potential sponsors.

 You may look for the fourth, "getting people employed", but that doesn't give you independence, as those people are clearly bound to their employer's direction.
 This is not a theoretical case, FOSS developers getting hired into companies and at some point moving up the career ladder is a cause of maintainer drain.